-The proposed purpose of the Fund is to build capacity in the areas of prevention, diagnosis, treatment, and management of neurologic diseases, such as multiple sclerosis, Parkinson’s disease, and Alzheimer’s disease.
+The purpose of the Fund is to build capacity in the areas of prevention, diagnosis, treatment, and management of neurological diseases, such as multiple sclerosis, Parkinson’s disease, and Alzheimer’s disease.
 Such capacity will benefit not only South Africa but the entire continent, as South Africa can become a clinical leader in these diseases for the region.
-The Fund hopes to contribute to the development of South Africa’s ability to discover, deliver, and disseminate novel strategies through helping its medical and scientific professionals to get exposure to research and treatment developments in the United States and to provide ongoing mentoring and support for these practitioners as they return to South Africa.
+The Fund will contribute to the development of South Africa’s ability to discover, deliver, and disseminate novel strategies through helping its medical and scientific professionals to get exposure to research and treatment developments in the United States and to provide ongoing mentoring and support for these practitioners as they return to South Africa.

 Please join us in this important work.
 Your generous donation in any amount will allow physicians and scientists to transform the care of people with neurologic diseases throughout South Africa, and assist us in launching the Fund.